 Saturation - Occurs when RH = 100%.
-The air is "holding" all the possible water vapor it can given temperature.
+The air is "holding" all the possible water it can at a given temperature.
 More specifically, the rate of evaporation and condensation are in a dynamic equilibrium and therefore, the vapor content will rise only if the temperature increases.
-The amount of vapor that would be in the air at saturation is called the saturation mixing ratio w_s .
+The amount of vapor that would be in the air at saturation is called the saturation mixing ratio w.

-Relative humidity - RH = w/w_s
+Relative humidity - $RH = w/w_s$